 This article has links to products and services we recommend, which we may make a commission from.

-To guide us into the core of northern Thai food, we took a Chiang Mai food tour for a journey into the heart of the local culinary culture.
+To help us explore northern Thai food, we took a Chiang Mai food tour with A Chef’s Tour.

-Chiang Mai Street Food Tour – A Chef’s Tour
+A Chef’s Tour Chiang Mai Street Food Tour

 We partnered with A Chef’s Tour because of their commitment to local and authentic food experiences.

-AUTHENTIC FOOD QUEST TIP: To dive into northern Thai cuisine, consider taking a culinary tour with A Chef’s Tour.
-Led by chefs and local experts you can count on deep insights and food tastings away from popular tourist traps.
 Depending on your schedule, you can choose between a lunchtime Chiang Mai food tour.
 Or, explore the city by night on an evening Chiang Mai food tour.

 Cowboy Hat Lady Chiang Mai – Busiest Street Food Stall